MicrosoftDocs/win32/desktop-src/DirectShow/ec-dvd-beginnavigationcommands.md

 ---
-Description: Sent when a set of DVD navigation commands are starting. ms.assetid: 9cdcb211-a9e3-4a15-81bd-7ada2b9d823a
+description: Sent when a set of DVD navigation commands are starting. ms.assetid: 9cdcb211-a9e3-4a15-81bd-7ada2b9d823a
 title: EC_DVD_BeginNavigationCommands (Dvdevcode.h)
 ms.topic: reference